You’ve been accepted into the Professional MBA Program. Congratulations! What’s next?

 once complete.
 Your ID card and parking permit will be available

-for you to pick up with your textbooks on the first night of
+for you to pick up with your textbooks during the first week of

 Directions on how to forward your UB email account.
 Your professors will only contact you using your UB email, so check it or have UB email forwarded to you daily.